 Rule 5.1(a)(v)

 The international application should set forth at least the best mode contemplated by the applicant for carrying out the invention claimed; this should be done in terms of examples, where appropriate, and with reference to the drawings, if any.
-The applicant need not point out which of their embodiments or examples they consider to be the best mode.
+The applicant need not point out which of the embodiments or examples is considered to be the best mode.
 Determining compliance with the best mode requirement requires a two-prong inquiry.
 First, it must be determined whether, at the time the application was filed, the applicant contemplated a best mode for practicing the invention.
 This is a subjective inquiry which focuses on the applicant’s state of mind at the time of filing.
 Second, if the inventor did, in fact, contemplate a best mode, it must be determined whether the written description disclosed the best mode such that a person skilled in the art could practice it.
 This is an objective inquiry, focusing on the scope of the claimed invention and the level of skill in the art.
 The examiner should assume that the best mode is disclosed in the application, unless evidence is presented that is inconsistent with that assumption.
 It is therefore extremely rare that an objection based upon a lack of best mode would be made in an international application.
 There currently are diverging practices among the International Authorities and designated States with respect to the requirement for the application to set forth the best mode.
 Where the national law of a designated State does not require the description of the best mode but is satisfied with the description of any mode (whether it is the best contemplated or not), failure to describe the best mode contemplated has no effect in that State.

 Structure and Function